 Truth is, to get really good at using a language across the four skills and over a wide range of topics is a huge effort and takes a lot of time.
 The mountain to climb is high.
 If you expect to reach the summit fast, you’re going to get pretty discouraged.

-After the initial novelty of starting a new language has warn off, you may ask yourself whether you can make any progress up the mountain at all.
+After the initial novelty of starting a new language has worn off, you may ask yourself whether you can make any progress up the mountain at all.

 Yet we can all get a lot further up than we think.